rm511130/Tanzu-Workshop-TKGI/README.md

 -----------------------------------------------------

 ## Guidelines for this Workshop
-- This workshop includes presentations, demos and hands-on labs.
+- This self-paced workshop includes presentations, videos, demos and hands-on labs.
 - The labs are interdependent and must be executed in order.
 - Please use the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) to claim a userID for this workshop.
 For example, Ralph Meira is user1.
 - Update the same [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) as you progress through the Labs, by placing an "x" in the appropriate column.
 - When carrying out hands-on labs, you can cut-&-paste the commands shown `in boxes like this one`.
 However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.pks4u.com` is for `user3`
-  - `ssh -i fuse.pem ubuntu@user15.pks4u.com` is for `user15`
+  - `pks get-credentials user15-cluster` is for `user15`
+  - `kubectl get pods -n namespace7` is for `user7`
 - Each workshop participant will be assigned a Ubuntu VM previously set up for the execution of hands-on Labs.
 Your Laptop or Desktop will only be used for two purposes:
-     - SSH'ing into the Ubuntu VM
+     - SSH'ing or PuTTY'ing into the Ubuntu VM
      - Browsing web pages
 - Throughout this document, when it's time for hands-on labs, you will see the following icon: